PeterEB/coap-node/README.md

 });
 ```

-If you initialize a Resource as an obejct with a write method, this Resource will be inherently writable.
-When a Server requests to write a value to an unwritable Resource, **coap-node** will respond back a special value of string '\_unwritable\_' along with a status code of '4.05'(Method Not Allowed) to the Server.
-[TODO] respond the string '\_unwritable\_' back, am I right?
-If not, take it off.
+If you initialize a Resource as an object with a write method, this Resource will be inherently writable.
+When a Server requests to write a value to an unwritable Resource, **coap-node** will respond back a status code of '4.05'(Method Not Allowed) to the Server.

 <a name="Resource_both"></a>